 Our lab is generously funded by a prestigious Emmy Noether grant from the German Research Foundation.
 We have plenty of compute resources by academic standards.

-Applicants who will have an MSc by the start date of the PhD: Please directly apply to our lab by email.
+Direct application (only for applicants who will have an MSc by the start date of the PhD): You can directly apply to our lab by email.
 Admitted students will directly join our lab.
 Start dates are flexible and can be negotiated.
 In your email to Michael (mhahn@lst.uni-saarland.de), please include:

 For the current round of recruitment, applications received by 20 December 2025 will receive full consideration.
-For your reference, you can find the legally binding call for the position here.
+For your reference, you can find the legally binding call for the position here (reference number W2740).

-The application process is the same as for PhD students.
+The application process is the same as for PhD students (Direct application to our lab via email).

 We take interns (undergraduate or graduate) around the year.
 If you’re an undergraduate from outside Germany, we may be able to provide housing but generally can’t pay a stipend.
 If you’re a graduate student, we might also be able to pay you.